otoolep/questdb.io/docs/installFromBinary.md

 To install, simply extract the files into the directory of your choice.

 > Throughout this documentation, we refer to this directory as the `installation_directory`.
 When starting, QuestDB requires
 >another directory where the configuration, logs, and data files are saved.
-We call this directory the `questdb_root_directory`.
+We call this directory the [root_directory](rootDirectoryStructure.md).

 ## Using QuestDB